OlgaRomanova0709/MySQL/readme.md

 # SQL challenge

-## Solve the queries using sakila Database to develop a greater fluency in SQL, an important database language.
-Below are the tables listed as part of Sakila Database.
+## Solved the queries using sakila Database to develop a greater fluency in SQL.

 * 1a.
 Display the first and last names of all actors from the table `actor`.